 It is the eve of my twenty-seventh birthday.
 I am dancing up a storm in my living room, surrounded by friends.
 A long table by the window is laden with Israeli hummus, cheese, homemade baba ganoush and, most importantly, pickles.
 Music that sounds like the soundtrack to the amorous coupling of R2-D2 and Tik-Tok is pounding from my speakers, and yet I couldn’t be happier.
 The clock is inching towards midnight, and as I realize it, I pound back a shot of bourbon.
 The next morning, I will wake up with a killer headache, a friend crashed out on my living-room couch, no appetite, and 20 pounds of small cucumbers ready for pickling on my counter.
 Running on empty, I will spend four hours submerging jars in hot water baths, boiling lids, and eventually producing 18 beautifully-packaged jars of spicy garlic dill pickles.
 But for the moment, I am oblivious to that fate; all that exists in the world right now is pounding dubstep, flickering candlelight, and liquor strong enough to burn a hole through my esophagus.

 It is the eve of my twenty-eighth birthday.
-I am walking outside with Greg, crying.
+I am walking outside with G, crying.
 My nerves are frayed after two weeks spent surrounded by five people, three cultures, four languages.
 I have just had a huge fight with my sister, and I’m ready to give up on this whole family thing, let alone my birthday.
-I walk through the dark paths of Parc Lafontaine, bemoaning my fate, when Greg casually walks me to an envelope taped to a small stump.
+I walk through the dark paths of Parc Lafontaine, bemoaning my fate, when G casually walks me to an envelope taped to a small stump.
 I open it up to find a card in my name, informing me of a week-long camping trip that is to start the Monday after my parents’ departure.
 The card is sweet and earnest, and it cuts me to my core.
 The woes of family arguments are set aside, if not forgotten, and I pull him to me in a big embrace.
 I feel happy and loved.
 I do not care that tomorrow, I will be a year closer to the end of my third decade.
 Time may be slipping away, but when every day is filled with so much love, so much sadness, so many reasons to be alive, I am not bothered.
 If anything, I am excited – about tomorrow, next week, next month.
 But most of all, I am excited for the pickles I am going to can in the next couple of weeks, firmly establishing a new tradition.
 Pickles for my birthday – after all, what can be more apt to celebrate the passing of another year?

 These garlic dill pickles are redolent with the heat of dry chilies, fragrant herbs, and a strong brine.
 Adapted from an old Mennonite recipe, they remind me of the briny Russian pickles of my youth, the dented cans of preserved cucumbers that line Israeli supermarket shelves, and of birthdays past.
 I hope that you give them a try, whether canned in a traditional hot water bath, or aged in the refrigerator; they are sure to bring a pucker to your lips in any shape.